-- Invest in mentoring and career visioning programs to help students succeed from middle school to high school and beyond - Support life-skills and basic literacy (financial, reading/writing, digital) to help youth maximize their potential and prepare residents of all ages for growth and success - Alleviate financial barriers to education and strengthen employment pathways
+- Build an ecosystem for career support with schools, mentoring/career visioning programs, workforce development and employers to help students succeed and find career pathways. - Support life-skills and basic literacy (financial, reading, writing, digital) to help residents of all ages maximize their potential for growth and success. - Alleviate financial barriers to education for all learners.